tbhuu/gupta-rgbd/README.md

     e.
 SIFT color desprictors from http://www.colordescriptors.com, v2.1.

    f.
 Image Stack Library https://code.google.com/p/imagestack/.
+    * The Image Stack Lib that already exists in the **rgbd** repository does not seem to be working.
+You should delete the content of folder imagestack-src, download library using the link above and extract it to imagestack-src.
-    * Create the following folder:
+    * Create the following folders:
     ```sh
     $ mkdir external/imagestack-src/bin
     $ mkdir external/imagestack-src/bin/build